CloudChi/FX-Framework/Summaries_Goals.md

 ## Goals

-1) Modularity
+- Modularity
-2) Interchangeability / Portability
+- Interchangeability / Portability
-3) Fault-tolerant
+- Fault-tolerant

-## Summary
+## FX Framework System Design

-- The Framework is a group of FileMaker files that have a backbone of functional script organization, extensive libraries of code, and complimentary custom Functions.
+- The Framework is a group of FileMaker files that have a backbone of:
+  - Functional script organization
+  - Extensive libraries of code
+  - Complimentary custom Functions

 ### Script Organization
 - The Framework script organization uses a specific Script folder/subfolder structure.